Gnome101/GainsGladiatorD/README.md

 ### Prediction Market on Flow Blockchain

-The prediction market is held in another contract
+\*The prediction market is held in another repo

 - **Custom Deployment**: Tailored prediction market leveraging Flow's consumer-focused infrastructure.
 - **User Engagement**: Designed for ease of use and accessibility.